andrew-wilkes/password-manager/docs/password_salting.md

 ![Password + Salt](ptest1.png)

-We generated a SHA256 of our salted password and entered it to the online password cracker.
+We generated a SHA256 hash of our salted password and entered it to the online password cracker.

 ![Cracking Attempt](ptest2.png)